-Who has not looked at a newborn baby girl and marvelled at the perfect creation of humanity?
+Who has not looked at a newborn baby girl and marveled at the perfect creation of humanity?
 The precious face, arms, legs, little fingers with near transparent fingernails and tiny toes.
-Who hasn’t looked at a little girl and marvelled at her innocence, openness to listen and learn and the genuine warmth that generates the love that’s all accepting and transcendent?
+Who hasn’t looked at a little girl and marveled at her innocence, openness to listen and learn and the genuine warmth that generates the love that’s all accepting and transcendent?

 Who hasn’t wished that each little girl will grow up through teen challenges to become a young responsible woman to motherhood herself as one of the most important roles she will ever have to give birth and pass on her values and unconditional love?